madelineabbott/OUF/README.md

 ```
 devtools::install_github("https://github.com/madelineabbott/FABOUP_fast.git", ref="main")
 ```
-Initial parameter estimates can be supplied by the user or can be estimated empirically using **init_ouf.R**.
+* Initial parameter estimates can be supplied by the user or can be estimated empirically using **init_ouf.R**.

+To fit the OUF model, users should begin with the **fit_ouf.R** file.
+All other R files are called within this main file.
 For questions, please contact mrabbott@umich.edu.